 During school hours, after, or while at any extracurricular school activities any offensive use or unauthorized use will lead to confiscation of the wireless communication device (WCD).
 Such WCD may be returned by the attending personnel at their discretion at the end of the event.
-Should they decide not to return such item for any reason; it will be turned into the office for further actions.
-At the discretion of the attending personnel, the (3) three step action listed below may be triggered.
+Should they decide not to return such item for any reason, it will be turned into the office for further actions.
+At the discretion of the attending personnel, the three (3) step action listed below may be triggered.

-- 1. FIRST OFFENSE confiscation of WCD turned into office with parent or guardian required for return of item during regular office hours. - 2.
-SECOND OFFENSE confiscation of WCD, turned into office and held until the end of the marking period or semester which ever is longer.
-Parent or guardian must pick item up during regular office hours. - 3.
-THIRD OFFENSE confiscation of WCD turned into the office and held until year end.
-Parent or guardian must pick item up from office during regular office hours.
+- 1. FIRST OFFENSE confiscation of WCD, turned into the office with parent or guardian required for return of item during regular office hours. - 2.
+SECOND OFFENSE confiscation of WCD, turned into the office and held until the end of the marking period or semester whichever is longer.
+Parent or guardian must pick up item up during regular office hours. - 3.
+THIRD OFFENSE confiscation of WCD turned into the office and held until the end of the year.
+Parent or guardian must pick item up from the office during regular office hours.